 Since most small businesses are charged at an individual income tax level, here is the Federal tax brackets for 2019 for single taxpayers tax brackets:

 How Much Does an LLC Pay in Taxes?

 A limited liability company (LLC) is considered a pass-through tax entity.
 In these types of companies, profits pass through the company to individual members.
 Individual members rather than the company itself must report the members’ share of the profit on their personal tax returns.

-For tax purposes, the Internal Revenue Services (IRS) agency treats an LLC as a sole proprietorship, a partnership or if the LLC decides so, as a corporation.
+For tax purposes, the Internal Revenue Services (IRS) agency treats an LLC as either a sole proprietorship, a partnership, or if the LLC decides so, as a corporation.

-The easiest way to know your estimated taxes for the current year is to use the tax return from the previous year to calculate it.
-In order to avoid IRS penalties, a taxpayer should make estimated tax payments that are at least equal t0 90% of the total tax liability for the current year or 100% of the tax liability for the previous year (or 110% for taxpayers with higher incomes).
+To figure out how much to pay quarterly, you’ll need to have a good idea of your taxable income and deductions for the year.
+It can be helpful to use your tax return from a previous year.
+In order to avoid IRS penalties, a taxpayer should make estimated tax payments that are at least equal to 90% of the total tax liability for the current year or 100% of the tax liability for the previous year (or 110% for taxpayers with higher incomes).

-LLC are also responsible for self-employment taxes which is a flat rate of 15.3% – 12.4% for Social Security and 2.9% for Medicare.
+LLC are also responsible for self-employment taxes which is a flat rate of 15.3%, which includes 12.4% for Social Security and 2.9% for Medicare.

 How Much Can a Small Business Make Before Paying Taxes?